 Guyana, situated on the central North Coast of South America, is a country with unique importance for indigenous rights, forest protection and climate change mitigation.
 It has one of the highest percentages of forest cover of any tropical country (around 80%), much of which is populated by Indigenous Peoples.

 Ongoing projects: 1

-Once they were freed, Guyanese of African descent left their plantations to set up their own freeholdings.
-The British also began importing workers from other parts of the British Empire, mainly India, with increased migration leading to an uptick in land disputes and greater pressure on indigenous peoples.
+Once freed, Guyanese of African descent left the plantations to set up their own freeholdings.
+The British then began importing workers from other parts of the empire – mainly India.
+The consequence of increased migration was a marked uptick in land disputes, and greater pressure on Indigenous Peoples.

-In spite of making up roughly 10% of the population and being seen increasingly as important guardians of the forests, about half of indigenous communities in Guyana are still seeking recognition of their customary land rights, whilst titling in other areas has proven incomplete, and was often carried out without sufficient community consultation.
-This has led to disputes, particularly where neighbouring communities have made overlapping claims.
+Today, 200 years on, despite being increasingly recognised as important guardians of the forests, most indigenous communities in Guyana are still seeking recognition of their customary land rights.
+In other parts of the country, where progress has nominally been made, titling has proven incomplete, and has often been carried out without sufficient local consultation.
+This has fuelled disputes when neighbouring communities make overlapping claims.

 For a timeline of land and forest rights in Guyana, click here.